Our Goal: To put a positive face on home- schooling and express thanks to our legislators for serving.

 4. Meet with your legislator: If meeting to discuss a particular bill, meet with your legislator by

 yourself, if possible.
-This is not the time to introduce the whole family.
-See below for
+This is not the time to introduce the whole family (unless it is for Capitol

 Find out where they stand on the following topics: